ZeroDeth/derekkedziora.github.io/_posts/2016-11-17-how-to-be-miserable.md

 1. Read the blog post for gist
 2. Discuss what habits can make you more or less happy
+3. Alternatively, this can be a speaking lesson if you only look at the main points rather than reading the whole post

 ### Pre-reading Questions